 To solve this dilemma, ship owners can adopt a strategy of fuel optionality which would allow them to prepare for multiple future technology scenarios without having to pick winners or make significant investments in the immediate future.
 Within the broad strategy of fuel optionality several approaches exist, including building vessels with the prospect of either a shorter lifespan or a later retrofit consideration, building dual or (potentially) multi fuel vessels, using drop-in fuels, and finally preparing vessels at the building stage for future retrofits.
 Importantly, the strategy of fuel optionality focuses on preparing to switch from conventional fuels to scalable zero emission fuels, it does not mean ship owners will be able to easily switch between different zero emission fuels in the future.

-1. Retrofitting: design and fuel options
+1. Retrofitting: Design and fuel options

 There is a growing wish from the shipping industry to meet sustainability goals and emission reduction targets, and there is growing demand to do so from customers as demonstrated by the First Mover Coalition (FMC) and the Cargo Owners for Zero Emission Vessels (CoZEV) initiatives.
 According to Amar Parikh, Retrofit Development Manager for Man Energy Solutions, currently available technologies can improve vessel efficiency and enable a reduction of the total cost of ownership.
 Adhering to new and adaptive regulations such as the International Maritime Organisation (IMO) Energy Efficiency Existing Ship Index (EEXI) not to mention impending future emission regulations can stimulate the deployment of current and future retrofitting options.
-A Transition Strategy study conducted by the University of Maritime Advisory Services (UMAS) and the Getting to Zero Coalition indicates that by 2046 the number of retrofits will reach around 35,000 vessels [Figure 1].
+A Transition Strategy study1 conducted by the University of Maritime Advisory Services (UMAS) and the Getting to Zero Coalition indicates that by 2046 the number of retrofits will reach around 35,000 vessels [Figure 1].

 The Transition Strategy analysis found that vessels retrofitted to run on scalable zero emission fuels could comprise nearly half the global fleet by 2050.
 As pointed out by MAN Energy Solutions, Engines have different design specifications for each fuel, requiring different core technologies.
 For example, methanol and LPG engines can be retrofitted to run on a second fuel, or can be designed for exclusive methanol and LPG use.

-2. The Case for Retrofitting
+2. The case for retrofitting

 Under the assumption that carbon pricing will be introduced in the future, Figure 2 below demonstrates the likely evolution of annualised operating costs for a low-sulphur heavy fuel oil (LSHFO) vessel in comparison to an LSHFO vessel that has been retrofit to ammonia.
 The chart shows that the fossil fuel powered LSHFO vessel’s operating costs will increase over the years to 2050.
 Conversely, the chart shows that the higher initial costs of the ammonia powered vessel drop significantly as green ammonia production is scaled up.